Probiotic Effects: 7 Surprising Gut Health Benefits Explained

 Benefit 3 — Helps regulate gut motility and transit time

 Regular bowel movements are essential for gut health.
 Probiotics can help regulate gut motility, affecting the speed at which food moves through the digestive tract.
-This modulation can alleviate symptoms like constipation or diarrhea, leading to more predictable and comfortable bowel habits.
+This can alleviate symptoms like constipation or diarrhea, leading to more predictable and comfortable bowel habits.

 Benefit 4 — Reduces gas, bloating, and abdominal discomfort